subdgtl/Monoceros/README.md

 Setting the state of the world manually rarely produces a Canonical world.
 Therefore the Rust solver always Canonicalizes the world before running an observe/propagate operation.
-It also notifies the Grasshopper solver component that this happened, so that it can in turn notify the user.
+Canonicalization is implemented by starting the constraint propagation phase on every Slot as though it was just observed.
+This process can in theory be expensive, but fortunately needs to run just once per invokation of the Solver component.
+The Rust solver provides the information whether the world needed canonicalizing as part of its output.

 ## 1.7.
 Components